-How Is Coronavirus Testing Still This Confusing?
+COVID Tests Weren’t Designed for This

 Even super-sensitive, super-specific tests can spit out more errors when they’re mishandled, or when people swab themselves sloppily.
 That can be pretty easy to do when instructions differ so much among brands, as they do for rapid antigen tests.
 (Wait 24 hours between tests!
 No, 36!
 Swivel it in your nose four times!
 No, five!
 Dip a strip in liquid!
 No, drop the liquid into a plastic strip!
 Wait 10 minutes for your result!
 No, 15!)

 Random substances can also dupe certain tests: Soda, fruit juice, ketchup, and a bunch of other household liquids have produced rapid-antigen false positives, an oopsie that some kids in the United Kingdom have apparently been gleefully exploiting to recuse themselves from school.
-Manufacturing snafus can also trigger false positives, as recently happened with Ellume, a company that sells rapid molecular tests and had to recall some 2 million of them in the United States.
+Manufacturing snafus can also trigger false positives, as recently happened with Ellume, a company that sells rapid antigen tests and had to recall some 2 million of them in the United States.
 (Sean Parsons, Ellume’s CEO, told me that the issue is now under control and that his company is “already producing and shipping new product to the U.S.”)

 Even when they’re perfectly deployed, tests can detect bits of the virus only at the moment a sample is taken.
 Testing “negative” for the virus isn’t some sort of permanent identity; it doesn’t even guarantee that the pathogen isn’t there.
 Viruses are always multiplying, and a test that can’t find the virus in someone’s nose in the morning might pick it up come afternoon.
 People can also contract the virus between the tests they take, making a negative, then a positive, another totally plausible scenario.
 That means a test that’s taken two days before a Thanksgiving gathering won’t have any bearing on a person’s status during the event itself.
 “People want tests to be prospective,” Gigi Kwik Gronvall, a senior scholar at the Johns Hopkins Center for Health Security, told me.
 “None are.”

-Note: This article previously misstated the type of coronavirus test manufactured by the company Ellume.